alexbosworth/ln-service/README.md

 The `payments` array of HTLCs is only populated on LND versions after 0.7.1

-The `mtokens` value is only supported on LND versions after 0.8.2
+The `features` and `messages` arrays are not populated on LND 0.8.2 and below The `mtokens` value is only supported on LND versions after 0.8.2

     {